RagnarB83/ash-documentation/docs/About.rst

     - Python3 installation
     - Numpy Python library
-    - Julia installation (for faster Julia versions of MM routines)
-    - Matplotlib (for some plotting options).
     - geomeTRIC (optimizer).
 Python library, easily installed via pip.
     - OpenMM (molecular mechanics library).
-Only needed for QM/MM.
+Only needed for MM and QM/MM.
 Installed via conda.
+    - Julia installation (only for faster Julia versions of some MM routines)
+    - Matplotlib (for some plotting options).

 Optional Python modules for specific functionality (can be installed via pip or conda):